 Can You Get Punitive Damages in a Car Accident Case?

-When someone else causes a car accident, you have the right to sue them for your injuries.
+When someone else causes a car accident, you have the right to sue them for your injuries (and philadelphia car accident lawyers can help).
 You may also want them to be punished for what they did.
 Punitive damages in a car crash are possible when the other driver did something that’s more extreme than a typical car crash.

 Can You Get Punitive Damages in a Car Accident Case?